Filienko/rangeAlgorithms/README.md

 2.6e8

 Where to find:
-PDF with a graph - Graphs.pdf;
+PDFs with a graph - GraphFiles folder;
 Row text values - Logs.txt;
 Excel file showing the logic utilized in a project - TestGraphs.xlsx.